 Lack of Teamwork Skills

-Graduates coming from learning institutions often lack collaborative skills, having been encouraged to work individually in college.
+Graduates coming from learning institutions often lack collaborative team skills, having been encouraged to work individually in college.
 Hence, you need more extensive team training to orient such employees to team-mindset.

 With increasing virtual workplaces, team members have less or even no physical meetings to build concrete relationships and trust.
 However, communication is still possible using robust technologies.